Long-Term Average Impulse Control with Mean Field Interactions: Introduction

 The second problem addressed in this paper is a mean field control (MFC) problem, in which the agents in the market cooperate with each other, aiming to achieve a common maximum long-term average reward.
 In other words, the goal is to find an admissible strategy $Q^{\star} $ so that for all admissible $R$

 Note that the formulation \eqref{e:sec2control} captures the fact that cooperation among all agents in the market results in a single stationary supply rate.
 Hence we can regard \eqref{e:sec2control} as a {\em central planner optimization problem.} Mathematically, the reward functional $J(R; \kappa^{R})$ of \eqref{e:reward-fn} depends on the long-term average supply rate of the policy $R$ which in turn depends on the distribution of the controlled process $X^R$.
 In light of the discussion in Chapter 6 of \cite{CarmoD-18I}, \eqref{e:sec2control} is therefore a mean field control problem.

-Under suitable conditions, we establish in Theorem \ref{thm-mean-field-control} that an optimal mean-field admissible strategy $Q^{\star} $ exists in the class of admissible policies.
-Moreover, we derive an explicit expression for the optimal long-term average reward.
+\thmref{thm-main-MFGC} provides a set of conditions under which both MFG and MFC are solvable within the broad class of admissible policies.
+Importantly, it is the same set of sufficient conditions for both problems.

 It is worth noting that the mean field game and mean field control problems are closely related but have different objectives.
 In MFG, the objective is to achieve an equilibrium where no agent can improve their reward by unilaterally changing their strategy.
 In contrast, MFC focuses on maximizing the collective reward of all agents under a centralized policy.
 Remark \ref{rem-MFG-MFC} further elaborates on this distinction.